Black man's death in Mississippi: Lynching or suicide?

 Rankin is now married to a Black man.
 She said O'Bryant has never tried to dissuade her from dating someone of another race.

 Townsend, Jones' mother, described her son as a “country boy,” who loved dogs, chickens and most of all, his horse Fancy, which he rode every day.
-He was a talented sketch artist and had dreams of being a supervisor on an oil pipeline.
+He was a talented sketch artist, played for the high school football team and had dreams of being a supervisor on an oil pipeline.

+He met Rankin in eighth grade and they began dating in 2017.
+Their baby boy was born later that year.
+Jones stayed at the O'Bryants' house often, the family said.

+Townsend said the night of her son’s death, she received a call from the O’Bryants, who told her Jones and Rankin had been fighting and asked her to pick him up.
+She said they didn't say anything about him trying to hurt himself.
+When she called back not long afterward, someone on the other end of the line told her he had hanged himself.

+“I knew that there’s no possible way that he did this,” she said.

+By the time Townsend arrived at the home, the street was already cordoned off with crime scene tape.

-When Townsend viewed her son's body after his death, she saw what looked like scratch marks and cigarette burns.
-His shoulder appeared dislocated, something that often happened when it became jostled, she said.
+When she was finally able to view his body, she saw what looked like scratch marks and cigarette burns.
+Her son’s shoulder appeared dislocated, something that often happened when it became jostled, she said.

-Investigators said the markings were from injections made when Jones’ body was embalmed and that an autopsy did not reveal signs of foul play.
+Investigators said the markings were from injections made when Jones’ body was embalmed.
+An autopsy did not reveal signs of foul play, they said.

 The past three years have been long for Townsend after losing her eldest son.